kegesch/SpecialChars/README.md

 But if there is a file with such chars in it, which you didn't wrote, you can just select an specific area, which you want to change, and then just press `Ctrl-Alt-H`.

 ***
-Tested on Brackets Sprint 38, Windows 8.
+Tested on Brackets Sprint 39, Windows 8.1 and Ubuntu.